 Our early reputation was established through our strength in the Arts and Humanities and this has been developed through the various departments which include:

-Taught: PG Cert, PG Diploma, PGCE, Graduate Diploma, MRes, LLM, MA, MSc
+Taught: PG Cert, PG Diploma, PGCE, Graduate Diploma, MRes, LLM, MA, MSc, MBA

 Research: MRes, MARes, LLM, MPhil, PhD

 The Faculty works at the forefront of academic and professional development and has a powerful reputation for originality and collaboration.
-Areas of study include:
+Schools of study include:

 Taught: PG Cert, PG Diploma, MRes, MCE, MSc